You are here

 Noreen Chikotas, associate professor of nursing

-Noreen Chikotas, D.Ed., graduate coordinator and director of nurse practitioner programs, presented on her research at the 2014 International Rural Health and Rural Nursing Research Conference at Montana State University, in Bozeman Montana.
+September — Noreen Chikotas, D.Ed., presented on her research at the 2014 International Rural Health and Rural Nursing Research Conference at Montana State University, in Bozeman Montana.
 Her presentation entitled “Case Management Clinic in Women’s Cardiovascular Health in Rural Pennsylvania” discussed the development and outcomes of a women’s cardiovascular case management clinic implemented at the Columbia County Volunteers in Medicine Clinic located in Mifflinville.

 May — Noreen Chikotas, D.Ed., was re-awarded an Advanced Education Nursing Traineeship (AENT) grant through the Health Resources and Service Administration (HRSA) for $691,872.
 This grant is considered a competitive continuation award from the initial AENT grant she obtained in 2012 for $632,000.00 which assisted 32 primary care nurse practitioner students in achieving their Master’s in Nursing and certification as either Adult Nurse Practitioner’s, Adult Gerontology Nurse Practitioner’s or Family Nurse Practitioner’s.